 Another interesting building in Constantina is the Los Pozos de la Nieve (ice store), which gets its name from the ice that formed naturally in its wells.
 The ice was removed at night and transported by beasts of burden to Seville to be sold.
 Now totally refurbished, this rural hotel has lovely rooms.

-However, this town’s most significant attraction is its natural surroundings, as it sits in the heart of the Sierra Norte Natural Park.
+However, this town’s most significant attraction is its natural surroundings, as it sits in the heart of the Sierra Morena Natural Park.
 Go to the El Robledo Visitor Centre where you can enjoy the enticing aroma of the mountain range, and learn about the local flora in the Botanical Garden.
 Enjoy an outdoor sport or activity in this unique area.
 For an unforgettable experience, explore Constantina’s various routes, including Castañares, Jurdana, Cerro del Hierro, and Molino del Corcho.

 Constantina is a town located in the Sierra Morena, about 87 kilometres from Seville.
-Nestled in a valley surrounded by lush hills, Constantina is part of the Sierra Norte Natural Park, and home to the famous Cerro del Hierro Natural Monument.
+Nestled in a valley surrounded by lush hills, Constantina is part of the Sierra Morena Natural Park, and home to the famous Cerro del Hierro Natural Monument.